Father Shows Off Amazing Dad Reflexes To Save Kids From Errant Bat At Mets Game

 According to Twitter, the hero dad was allowed to keep the bat that almost hurt his kids.

-The protective netting at Citi Field extends to the near end of the dugout but the bat cleared it and made its way into the stands.
+The protective netting at Citi Field extends to the near end of the dugout, but the bat cleared it and made its way into the stands.
 This is not the first time incidents have happened, sometimes leaving fans injured.

 Many baseball fans remember the 2015 incident when a woman was struck by a flying bat at Fenway Park.
 She suffered life-threatening injuries during a Red Sox-Oakland A’s game.